 Ctrl+K keyboard shortcut and choose a namespace from the dropdown.

 NOTE: The namespace switcher will list only the namespaces to which the current user has access.

 When you switch to a namespace, the left navigation menu loads so you can select specific pages for events, entities, services, silences, catalog, and configuration, which includes checks, handlers, event filters, and mutators:

 Click the ☰ icon at the top of the left-navigation menu to expand the menu and display page labels:

 The Events page opens by default when you navigate to a namespace, with an automatic filter to show only events with a non-passing status (i.e.

 event.check.state != passing).

-The top row of the events list includes several other options for filtering and sorting events:
+The menu bar at the top of the events list includes several other options for filtering and sorting events:

-Click the check boxes to select one or more events and resolve, silence, or delete them directly from the Events page:
+Click the check boxes to select one or more events and resolve, re-run, silence, or delete them directly from the Events page:

 Click an event name to view details like status, output, number of occurrences, labels and annotations, related check configuration (if the event was produced by a service check), and entity summary, as well as a timeline that displays the event’s last 20 statuses at a glance:

 The Entities page provides real-time inventory information for the namespace’s endpoints under Sensu management.
 The top row of the entities list includes options for filtering and sorting entities on the page:

 Click an entity name to view details about the entity’s creator, agent version (for agent entities), subscriptions, labels and annotations, associated events, and properties: